rallyeaon/RasPi-Server/README.md

 * restoreFHEMData will restore FHEM's most recent configuration-backup from remote backupsystem and restore it to /opt/fhemdocker.
 If no backup can be found a warning will be displayed.
 * restoreHASSData will restore Home Assistant's most recent configuration-backup from remote backupsystem and restore it to /opt/homeassistant.
 If no backup can be found a warning will be displayed.
 * restoreMQConfig will restore mosquitto's most recent configuration-backup from remote backupsystem and restore it to /opt/mosquitto.
 If no backup can be found a warning will be displayed.
-* installDocker install the docker-software on our machine and add the current user to group docker
+* setupDocker install the docker-software on our machine and add the current user to group docker
 * portainer.yml holds the initial portainer configuration for portainer only
 * fhem.yml holds configuration for FHEM docker
 * mosquitto.yml holds configuration for mosquitto docker which is needed for communication FHEM <-> Home Assistant